nicholasgalante1997/Arcturus-JR/public/content/posts/webpack-externals-and-es6-import-maps.md

 When you bundle your app for production, webpack, in conjunction with babel or some other loader, performs a number of optimizations, and minifications, and transforms on your code to create the final output bundle, and to transform the source code for the specified target environment of your choice.

 You're also probably using react, because you bought in when it was hot before it started to show its obvious signs of decadence.
 You and me both.
-So in that case, I don't imagine you're writing `React.createElement(...)` calls everywhere, you're probably writing jsx and in that case, you need babel or a transform layer to turn your jsx, which browsers can't grok, into a digestable esm or commonjs syntax.
+So in that case, I don't imagine you're writing `React.createElement(...)` calls everywhere, you're probably writing jsx and so you'll need babel or a transform layer to turn your jsx, which browsers can't grok, into a digestable esm or commonjs syntax.
 You could just use babel yourself and transpile, but you're more likely using webpack for a legacy or enterprise application and are using babel via the babel-loader to transform your source code.
 So you can't opt out of bundling just yet.

 Let's get into a practical react example.

 ## A Practical React Example

 > Disclaimer, I generated this example react app with Claude.
 This is what AI is for.
 Building out the useless throwaway source code examples that I need for my blog.
-If you're using AI for vibe coding for actual users, some angry rube with a kali linux distro on a Georgian host is going to eat you alive.
+If you're using AI for vibe coding for actual users, there is a kali linux user out there licking their lips, and you're fucked.
 You were warned.

 Okay so we're gonna put our money where our mouth is here.
 We've scaffolded a Client Side Rendered react app with the following project structure: